We have everything, and value nothing. AI, art, music, content and sabotage.

 In the video, Beato talks about how we treat music, and how, because we can get it for free anytime we want to, we don't value it.

 He doesn't go too much into AI, only mentions that it is part of the problem, in that anybody anywhere can make a song.
-On the surface that sounds great, very democratic and all, but when simplified mass-produced content is blanketing our ears, we no longer hear the actual song, the lyrics, the context.
+On the surface that sounds great, very democratic and all, but when you're using technology to cut the wrong corners, what you get is simplified mass-produced content blanketing our ears, we no longer hear the actual song, the lyrics, the context.
 It's just background noise, like shop music.
 And I don't think it's doing our brains any favours.
+(And this is just me spinning off into a billion other thoughts, check out his video to get what he's saying!)

 I know I'm not the only one thinking this; the internet is full of people leaving social media because all that constant content consumption wears the soul thin.
 And now that there's AI, I can no longer scroll upon a watercolour painting and enjoy it without first checking that the artist is real.
 It's VAR all over again. ;)